lrperlmu/transparency_analysis/analysis_plans/analysis_plans.md

 It is necessary to check some of the modeling assumptions.
 In particular:

 - the level of variability should be constant, not depending on the main effects we want to model.
 This can be checked by plotting residuals versus fitted values.
-For binary data, a type of residuals (deviance residuals) can be obtained, despite the model not containing $\epsilon_{ij}$.
+For binary data, a type of residuals can be obtained.
-- To check that the testing procedures will be reliable, residual distributions and (estimated) random-effect distributions should be symmetric and unimodal.
+- To check that the testing procedures will be reliable, residual distributions for quantitative task metrics should be symmetric and unimodal.
 - Checking that measurements from different people are independent is impossible, but we can at least plot estimates of $z_i$ ordered by $i$ (does this coincide with the order in which they were measured?) to look for serial correlation.